zhaoyangyangHH/BPL/README.md

-# RBootstrapped Policy Learning for Task-oriented Dialogue through Goal Shaping <br />
+# Bootstrapped Policy Learning for Task-oriented Dialogue through Goal Shaping <br />

 This document describes how to run the simulation of BPL Agent.  <br />